 7. Watch cheesy Christmas movies on Netflix and the Hallmark Channel.

-Last year I watched A Christmas Prince and loved every moment of its corny predictability.
-I’m looking forward to watching the sequel as well as several other Netflix and Hallmark Christmas movies.
+In recent years I’ve watched A Christmas Prince and loved every moment of its corny predictability.
+I also enjoy the various Netflix and Hallmark Christmas movies.

 8. Light Advent candles each Sunday before Christmas.